-This course will focus on studies in teaching the secondary curriculum as appropriate to the following certification areas: English, foreign languages, mathematics, science, social studies.
+This course will focus on studies in teaching the secondary curriculum as appropriate to the following certification areas: English, foreign languages, mathematics, science, environmental studies, and social studies.
 In addition, studies in the reading and communication skills essential for effective content acquisition by secondary school students will be covered.
 Fieldwork is required.